 Savings = Gross Income – Taxes – Cash Expenses – Non-Cash Expenses

-We finally have a logically consistent answer.
-Loan principal payments are savings.
-Feel free to make additional principal payments toward your loans.
-Feel free to refinance your mortgage to a shorter-term.
-Feel free to finance when terms are favorable.
-The principal payments are just as valid as savings as sending money to your own bank account.
-However, having high loan balances as a result of larger purchases (expensive house, education, cars, …) means you have high non-cash expenses from writing down those purchases, which reduces your savings.
-So do less of those unless the expensive house appreciates more or the expensive education brings higher incomes.
+However, having high loan balances as a result of larger purchases (expensive house, education, cars, vacation, …) means you have high non-cash expenses from writing down those purchases.
+This reduces your savings.
+So do less of those unless the expensive house appreciates more or the expensive education brings a higher income.

 Say No To Management Fees